PlainsightAI/legacy-docs/landmarks.md

 Landmarks are geographical points of interest (POIs).
 Landmarks are used as rule conditions that evaluate a device's proximity to the area.
 A rule may check if a device has entered, exited, is inside, or outside the landmark.
 The Landmark API provides several options for defining landmarks.

 *Note: There is no checking for the validity of the coordinates specified.
-Please double-check your coordinates.
-When testing your landmarks via the API, it is helpful to check the dashboard and verify that they are created in the location you were expecting.*
+Please double-check your coordinates when creating landmarks.
+It may be helpful to check the dashboard and verify that they are created in the desired location.*

 Example:
 ```json